arraystock/libeasykey/README.md

 I originally just made this as a fun project, but feel free to actually use this in something :)

 ## Installing
+### macOS/Linux/Unix
-To build and install `libeasykey` under macOS or linux or really any *nix system from source, first, make a build directory and move to it (`mkdir build && cd build`).
+First, make a build directory and move to it (`mkdir build && cd build`).
 Then, run `cmake ..`, and finally, run `sudo make install`.
+### Windows
+NOTE: Under Windows, there is no specified way to install `libeasykey`.
+The following instructions will only build it, not install it.

+First, make a build directory and move to it (`mkdir build && cd build`).
+Then, run `cmake ..`, and finally, run `msbuild ./easykey.sln`.

 ## Documentation
 All official documentation is in the [wiki](https://github.com/arraystock/libeasykey/wiki).